-Location Types - Users who can edit apps on the domain can edit location types:: Locations - Users who can edit mobile workers on the domain can edit locations
+Location Types - Users who can edit apps on the domain can edit location types.
+Locations - There is an “edit_locations” permission.

 Restricted Access and Whitelist¶